 By the early evening, the trending theory had attracted the attention-obsessed president of the United States, who himself retweeted two tweets linking the Clintons to Epstein and his death.
 A senior White House official told Axios: “I think we’re beyond the point of trying to control these things.”

 The non-Trump political response

 Politicians on both sides of the aisle have been expressing their alarm over what happened.
-Senator Ben Sasse, the Nebraska Republican who chairs the Senate Judiciary Committee, said on Saturday that it was “inexcusable that this rapist was not under constant suicide watch,” and that by letting Epstein take his own life, the federal government had failed Epstein’s victims for the second time.
+Senator Ben Sasse, the Nebraska Republican who chairs the Senate Judiciary Committee, said that it was “inexcusable that this rapist was not under constant suicide watch,” and that by letting Epstein take his own life, the federal government had failed Epstein’s victims for the second time.
 “Obviously, heads must roll,” Sasse added in a letter to Attorney General William Barr: